-It is the responsibility of the students to be aware of the paramount importance of academic integrity in all their work, and to follow all the procedures outlined in this document, the official IB Academic Integrity pamphlet (IBO.org, Academic honesty in the Diploma Programme 2020), and by their teachers.
+It is the responsibility of the students to be aware of the paramount importance of academic integrity in all their work, and to follow all the procedures outlined in this document and by their teachers.
 It is also critical that students feel comfortable coming to teachers with questions about citation and collaboration.
 Many students enter secondary school without a firm understanding of the basics of academic integrity.
-The school recognizes that, which is why we have a librarian whose job is to help you navigate the issues.
+The school recognizes that, which is why we have a librarian whose job is to help navigate the issues.